 To improve the gross margins, first, we need to analyze them for the cause.

-Reasons of Higher Gross Profit Margin (GPM)
+Reasons for Higher Gross Profit Margin (GPM)

 Low Cost of Production

-The increase in Sales Price
+Increase in Sales Price

 Valuation of Stocks